MMACS11DC1-2025/class-exercises-Dten4321/6.7/README.md

 **Mapp** analyses the sizes of contigouous "countries" of colour (henceforth referred to as "countries") in the provided images.
 Using commands, the user can then gather data of the countries using commands.

 # Usage
+First the user will enter the amount of images they wish to analyse.
+After, they must enter images which must be located in the same folder as the program and the file extension must be in the entered name.

 # Commands
 **Commands** are what the user types in the *Enter Command:* field.
 Commands are used to obtain the data which is collected by the program.
 There are two types of **Commands**, **Global Commands** which are commands used to anaylse countries from all images and compare them, and **Single Image Commands** which only analyse countries within one image.